 Characteristics of Excellence in Undergraduate Research

 On April 17th, 2012 CUR hosted a webinar presentation on COEUR.
-Over 300 participants reviewed the materials and took part in a lively question and answer session led by the publication authors.
-The presentation, recording, and summary of the questions and answers are found below in the resources section.
+The presentation, recording, and summary of the questions and answers are found in the resources section.

 On May 23rd, 2012 the CUR hosted a briefing on COEUR at the National Press Club.
 Introduced by CUR’s EO Elizabeth Ambos, and moderated by Dr. Valerie Gray Hardcastle, Dean of McMicken College of Arts & Sciences, University of Cincinnati, and 2011-2012 Council of Colleges of Arts and Sciences President, panelists and COEUR authors Drs.
 Rowlett, Blockus, and Larson discussed this document.